How to configure CORS for Pley

 - Allow requests from

 .
-All Pley requests come through[ID].prod.pley.games
+All Pley requests come through[GameID].pley.games

 GET